Henry Winter: Education

 Winter was educated at Westminster School, before graduating from the University of Edinburgh in 1986.

 Career

-Winter spent a year producing a magazine on sport in London after graduation before joining The Independent at its launch in 1986, writing a sports and schools column.
+Winter spent a year producing a magazine on sport in London after graduation an working at Sports News Agency, Hayters, before joining The Independent at its launch in 1986, writing a sports and schools column.

 He moved to The Daily Telegraph in 1994, and produced a daily webcast on the 2006 FIFA World Cup in Germany, giving specific information on the England team.
 He joined The Times in 2015 to become Chief Football Writer.

 Over the course of his career, Winter wrote FA Confidential with former FA chief executive David Davies, and ghost-wrote the autobiographies of Liverpool F.C. players Kenny Dalglish, John Barnes and Steven Gerrard.
 He wrote Fifty Years of Hurt: The Story of England Football in 2017.

 He also makes regular appearances as a pundit on Sky Sports' Sunday Supplement and BBC Radio 5 Live.

+Winter revealed on 10 April 2024 that he would be leaving The Times after being made redundant.
+On 11 June 2024 it was announced that Winter would become a columnist for World Soccer.

 Awards

 Winter was named Specialist Correspondent of the Year at the British Sports Journalism Awards in 2004, 2009, 2010 and 2013, and Football Writer of the Year in 2016.
 In 2010, he was named among the top 10 most influential sportswriters in Britain by the trade publication, Press Gazette.